MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/dependency-tracking-solution-components.md

 <a name="BKMK_Role"></a>
 ### Security role (Role)
  Grouping of security privileges.
-Users are assigned roles that authorize their access to the CDS for Apps system.
+Users are assigned roles that authorize their access to the Common Data Service system.
 Entity forms can be associated with specific security roles to control who can view the form.
 This creates a published dependency between the security role and the form.

 > [!NOTE]
 >  Only security roles from the organization business unit can be added to a solution.
 Only a user with read access to those security roles can add them to a solution.